renatocardoso17/caixabreak/README.md

-## Welcome to CaixaBreak project
+## Welcome to Caixa Break project

-This project was developed by a small team in their spare times in order to bring to life an app capable of providing easy access to our caixa break card account.
+This project was developed by a small team of ninja developers in their spare times in order to bring to life an app capable of providing easy access to our caixa break card account.

-Don't worry, we don't save any sensitive data (like your login credentials) and the app is fully encrypted using ssl encryption.
+Don't worry, we don't save any sensitive data (such as your login credentials) and the app is fully encrypted with ssl encryption.
+Take a look at the code ;)

 If you want to be part of our team of awesome developers, please drop an email to [caixabreak@renatocardoso.dev](mailto:caixabreak@renatocardoso.dev).
 You are more than welcome :)